-This will be fixed with USB 4.0, which will use one standard connector and bring the multiple connectivity standards together.
-Here's what's happening and why.
+This will be fixed with the incoming USB 4.0, which will use a single standard connector (USB-C) and bring multiple connectivity standards together.

 The history of USB so far